chenxingqiang/secret-learn/doc/modules/impute.rst

 Keeping the number of features constant
 =======================================

-By default, the jax-sklearn imputers will drop fully empty features, i.e. columns containing only missing values.
+By default, the secret-learn imputers will drop fully empty features, i.e. columns containing only missing values.
 For instance::

   >>> imputer = SimpleImputer()